I am SO EXCITED to share the first two chapters from MOTION with all of you!

 “What?” she screeched, her mouth falling open.
 “What the hell, Abram?
 You’re cute, but you’re not that cute.
 Stop being such an asshole.”

 Abram rubbed his face tiredly, his jaw ticking again, his eyes now dark as coals.
 “Do you think I want to spend the next few weeks babysitting Lisa?
 No. I’m doing this as a favor to Leo.”
-He said this last part to me, his animosity a palatable thing.
-“So, if you could just, you know, not do anything crazy for the next two weeks, that would be really great.”
+He said this last part to me, his animosity a palpable thing.
+“So, if you could just, you know, not do anything stupid or crazy for the next two weeks, that would be really great.”

-He moved to counter our progress, a wall of lean muscle and unyielding determination.
+He moved to counter our progress, a big wall of lean muscle and unyielding determination.
 “Gabby, time for you to go.”

 “Lisa isn’t a prisoner!”